Complete Guide to the 2021 Volcanic Eruption in Geldingadalur Valley by Fagradalsfjall Volcano

 Discover all you need to know about the 2021 Geldingadalur volcano eruption in Iceland!
 Here, you can find many beautiful photographs and fascinating facts about one of Iceland's most recently active volcanoes!

 In 2021, the Land of Ice and Fire lived up to its name when a volcano erupted on Reykjanes peninsula!
 For nearly a year, within the Geldingadalur valley, gleaming lava spurted and flowed from Fagradalsfjall volcano, and in July 2023, another eruption took place close to the mountain Litli-Hrutur.
 The fourth eruption then burst from the ground by the Sundhnukagigar crater row in December 2023, after over a month of dramatic seismic activity.
-It was closely followed by the Hagafell eruption on January 14th, 2024, and another two eruptions in Sundhnukagigar in February and March 2024.
+It was closely followed by the Hagafell eruption on January 14th, 2024, and more eruptions in Sundhnukagigar in February, March, May, and August 2024.

 Making this phenomenon even more exciting was its location.
 The Reykjanes peninsula is familiar to all travelers to Iceland, as it connects Keflavik International Airport with the country's capital, Reykjavik.
 The region is also home to the Blue Lagoon.
 It was the most accessible eruption in Iceland since the country has become a significant tourist destination.
 After the recent eruptions on the peninsula, tours of Reykjanes are becoming more popular among visitors.